ashwani798/Django_Restframework.note.edu/README.md

 - **CRUD Operations:** Provides endpoints for creating, retrieving, updating, and deleting student records.
 - **Custom Field-Level Validation:** Ensures that student names start with 'R'.
-- **Object-Level Validation:** Validates that if the student's name is 'Lauren', the city must be 'Faridabad'.
+- **Object-Level Validation:** Validates that if the student's name is 'Lauren', the city must be 'NY'.
 - **Error Handling:** Includes specific error messages for validation failures.

 ## Setup Instructions